-When considering intellectual property (IP) litigation, you need experienced and trusted counsel at your side.
+When considering intellectual property (IP) litigation, you need experienced and trusted lawyers and agents at your side.
 To help you navigate your dispute and secure a result that achieves your objectives, Field Law has a team with broad experience in IP litigation matters before both Provincial and Federal Courts and in arbitrations and mediations.

-The lawyers in our IP litigation group can help you across a range of areas including:
+The lawyers and agents in our IP litigation group can help you across a range of areas including:

 - IP litigation strategy and planning before the suit commences and throughout